souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Session_G7_Constructors_This_keyword_Overloading_Encapsulation/Example03/README.md

 - Perform a stock entry and display the product data again
 - Perform a stock exit and display the product data again

+## Version 03: Updating getters and setters for Encapsulation.

 To solve this problem, you should create a CLASS according to the project alongside:

 | **Product**                               |